faisalmemon/ios-crash-dump-analysis-book/markdown/Introduction_body.md

 The approach we take is to combine three different perspectives on the problem to give a rounded and robust view of the situation and how to resolve it.

-Our three perspectives are:

-1. A practical HOW-TO guide for using the excellent tooling available from Apple.
+Our first perspective is to deliver a HOW-TO guide for using the excellent tooling available from Apple.

-1. A discussion of software engineering concepts tailored to preventing and resolving crashes.
+Our second perspective is to provide a discussion of software engineering concepts tailored to preventing and resolving crashes.

-1. A formal problem-solving approach but applied to crash analysis.
+Our third perspective is to offer a formal problem-solving approach but applied to crash analysis.

 Programming literature comprehensively has documented software engineering concepts, and Apple has documented their crash dump tooling via Guides and WWDC videos.